thonerohh/sdm/README.md

 The difference between pirate and monopolyst?
 Pirate is helping monopolyst feel better, monopolyst just helping pirate

 ** just another joke
+There are sins everywhere, we can't bend, we should strive upon knees.. connecting feet to feet without any knee breaking.
+Yog -a?